docs

 Outpatient psychiatric evaluation

-CPT 90791 covers psychiatric diagnostic evaluation without medical services — the initial intake by psychologists, LCSWs, LPCs, and other non-prescribing clinicians.
-CPT 90792 covers the same evaluation with medical services included, used by psychiatrists and other prescribers who review medication as part of the intake.
-These codes are the gateway to establishing medical necessity for an ongoing treatment relationship and are often the codes where documentation first breaks down.
+CPT 90791 is the psychiatric diagnostic evaluation without medical services, the initial intake by psychologists, LCSWs, LPCs, and other non-prescribing clinicians.
+CPT 90792 is the same evaluation with medical services, used by psychiatrists and other prescribers who review medication during the intake.
+These codes establish medical necessity for the ongoing treatment relationship and are often where documentation first breaks down.
 Payers look for diagnosis justification, prior treatment history, current functional impairment, and the plan of care.

 Individual psychotherapy

-CPT 90832 is 16 to 37 minutes of individual psychotherapy; CPT 90834 is 38 to 52 minutes; CPT 90837 is 53 minutes or more.
-The 90832 and 90834 codes are frequently add-on codes billed alongside an evaluation and management service (90833 and 90836 respectively, which require a separate E&M code base).
-The 90837 code is the revenue driver for most outpatient therapy practices.
-Audits increasingly focus on 90837 because practices sometimes bill it reflexively without documentation reflecting 53 or more minutes of face-to-face therapeutic service.
-A billing company managing outpatient therapy clients should monitor 90837 utilization per provider against documentation patterns.
+CPT 90832 is 16 to 37 minutes of individual psychotherapy, 90834 is 38 to 52 minutes, and 90837 is 53 minutes or more.
+The psychotherapy add-on codes billed alongside an evaluation and management service are 90833 (with 90832) and 90836 (with 90834), each requiring a separate E&M base code.
+90837 is the revenue driver for most outpatient therapy practices, and audits increasingly focus on it because practices sometimes bill it reflexively without documentation showing 53 or more minutes of face-to-face service.
+Monitor 90837 utilization per provider against documentation patterns.

 Family and group psychotherapy

-CPT 90846 is family psychotherapy without the patient present; CPT 90847 is family psychotherapy with the patient present.
-CPT 90853 is group psychotherapy for multiple patients simultaneously.
-Group therapy billing has its own authorization requirements — some payers require separate authorization for group versus individual — and has place-of-service complexity for telehealth group delivery.
+CPT 90846 is family psychotherapy without the patient present, 90847 is family psychotherapy with the patient present, and 90853 is group psychotherapy for multiple patients at once.
+Group billing carries its own authorization rules (some payers authorize group separately from individual) and place-of-service complexity for telehealth group delivery.

 Add-on codes and interactive complexity

-CPT 90785 is an add-on code for interactive complexity, applicable when communication barriers, third-party involvement, mandated reporting, or a legally complex situation materially complicates the therapeutic work.
-It is billed alongside a primary psychotherapy code, not alone, and requires documentation of the specific complexity factors.
-It is a legitimate code that billing companies often leave on the table because it requires the clinician to document a specific complexity element — without that documentation, it does not survive audit.
+CPT 90785 is the interactive complexity add-on, used when communication barriers, third-party involvement, mandated reporting, or a legally complex situation materially complicates the work.
+It is billed alongside a primary psychotherapy code, never alone, and requires documentation of the specific complexity factor.
+Billing companies often leave it on the table: without that documented element, it does not survive audit.

 HCPCS Level II H-codes: substance use disorder and community mental health

-H-codes are maintained by CMS but are primarily used by state Medicaid programs and some commercial payers for substance use disorder (SUD) and community behavioral health services.
-Federal definitions provide a baseline, but the billing rules are state-specific.
+H-codes are maintained by CMS but used primarily by state Medicaid programs and some commercial payers for substance use disorder (SUD) and community behavioral health services.
+Federal definitions set a baseline; the billing rules are state-specific.

 | Code | Description | Billing unit | Common payer |